 COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our communities are healthy, safe, inclusive and resilient.
 Providing and supporting quality recreational services and facilities which enable participation in community-based activities that are inclusive, healthy and enjoyable.
 Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
 Promoting and celebrating our history and diverse cultures.
 Supporting organisations that preserve and display our region's heritage and culture.
 Our communities have access to a range of social, educational and recreational facilities and activities.
 Promoting, supporting and delivering recreational, educational and social services and activities that reflect the diversity of the Tasman District.
 Assisting community-led facilities, projects and initiatives to deliver benefits across the broader community.
 Our unique natural environment is healthy and protected.
 Through the Enviroschools programme, partially funded through the Ministry for the Environment, schools have assistance to initiate activities supporting and teaching sustainability and how we can all reduce our impact on the environment.
 Assists Council and community-led initiatives to deliver environmental benefits across the broader community.
 Our urban and rural environments are people-friendly, well-planned and sustainably managed.
 In partnership with Council's Engineering and Environment and Planning departments delivering environmental, air quality and waste minimisation education to support sustainable management and lifestyles.
 Assisting communities to create a unique sense of place through community group funding and advice.
 Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
-Providing opportunities for engagement between Council and its communities through our communications activities
+Providing opportunities for engagement between Council and its communities through our communications activities.

-Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance Promotion and delivery of community events and recreational services.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING CURRENT (WE PROVIDE) THE LEVEL OF SERVICE IF PERFORMANCE Promotion and delivery of community events and recreational services.
 Residents attending a range of Council-organised community events rate their satisfaction as "fairly satisfied" or better, as measured through the residents' survey three yearly.
-[Target: not measured] This target was not measured this year and is due to be reported again in 2018.
+(Target: not measured.)
+This target was not measured this year and is due to be reported again in 2018.
 In the 2015 survey we attained 91% satisfaction.
-Grants to community groups to deliver services and facilities that enhance Groups are delivering the services outlined in their applications and that they receive grant money to provide services to the community.
-For the year (2015-2016), of the 168 grants allocated, only a small number (4) did not return their grant accountability forms.
-This equates to a 97.6% return rate.